I’m sure that you have lots of questions. I’ve tried to answer some of the common ones here, but if there’s something

-I choose approximately 350 of the best images for you that will go onto your USB memory stick.
+I choose approximately 400-500 of the best images for you that will go into your Online Gallery.
 Obviously, I take more than this number, but some are duplicates.
 I want you to have the best.

 How long until I get my photos?

-I aim to get your photos edited and ready to view within four to six weeks.
-This may take 6-8 weeks in the really busy summer weeks, but I keep in touch and let you know how it’s all going.
+I aim to get your photos edited and ready to view within six weeks.
+This may take 8-10 weeks in the really busy summer weeks, but I keep in touch and let you know how it’s all going.
 I often post a sneak peek of a few images on Facebook unless you ask me not to.

 How many pictures do you take?

-On a wedding day, I can take up to 1500 photos, and I tend to deliver approximately 350 hand edited photos for you to choose from.
+On a wedding day, I can take loads, up to 1500 photos, and I tend to deliver approximately 400-500 hand edited photos for you to choose from.
 The remainder tends to be photos where guests are blinking etc, or duplicates.
 Family sessions not so many but still enough for a great selection.